-NON-GAAP Financial Measures - Adjusted EBITDA
+Non-GAAP Financial Measures - Adjusted EBITDA

 We have included Adjusted EBITDA in this prospectus because it is a key measure used by our management and board of directors to understand and evaluate our core operating performance and trends, to prepare and approve our annual budget and to develop short- and long-term operational plans.
 In particular, the exclusion of certain expenses in calculating Adjusted EBITDA can provide a useful measure for period-to-period comparisons of our core business.
+Non-GAAP financial measures are not a substitute for GAAP financial measures.

-We calculate Adjusted EBITDA as Net profit for the period plus income taxes and social contribution plus/minus net finance result plus depreciation and amortization plus/minus share-based compensation expenses.
+We calculate Adjusted EBITDA as Net loss for the period plus income taxes and social contribution plus/minus net finance result plus depreciation and amortization plus/minus share-based compensation expenses plus bad debt provision.
+Share-based compensation expenses and bad debt provision are included in General and administrative expenses in the Consolidated Statements of Operations.